It's estimated that 40% of Americans are sleep-deprived.

 Tip #4: Upgrade Your Microbiome

 There is certainly a connection between poor gut health and poor sleep.
-I suggest amping up your intake of prebiotic foods, like leeks and avocados.
+We suggest amping up your intake of prebiotic foods and supplementing with a quality probiotic like Gut Instinct.

 Tip #5: Find New Ways to Manage Stress